The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A schematic description of the projector algorithm

-The actual generation and handling of the (sub)cones is done using a simplex (triangle) located around $p$.
-The boundary of this simplex is initially composed of one-dimensional faces, and later these faces are composed of subfaces, when we narrow the search to subcones (sub-beams).
-Each such a subface induces a cone: the cone generated by the rays which pass via the corners of the subface; See Figure \ref{fig:SubfaceSubcone}.
+The actual generation and handling of the (sub)wedges is done using a projector (triangle) located around $p$.
+See Figure \bref{fig:SubedgeSubwedge}.
+The boundary of this projector is initially composed of edges, and later these edges are composed of subedges, when we narrow the search to subwedges (sub-beams).
+Each such a subedge induces a wedge: the wedge generated by the rays which pass via the corners of the subedge.
 Each such a corner induces a unit vector (denoted by $\theta$) which points in its direction (from $p$).
 Once the corresponding unit vector is known, then so is the ray in its direction.
+We use a simple data structure called $EdgeQueue$ which maintains a dynamic list of subedges so that the whole implementation is based on loops instead of recursive programming.
+Initially there are three subedges (the ones of the projector) and later subedges are added or omitted.
+We represent a subwedge using its corners (vertices); for instance, in Figure \bref{fig:SubedgeSubwedge} the right side of the projector is represented by $\{\theta_1,\theta_2\}$, and later it is subdivided into the subwedges $\{\theta_1,\theta_3\}$ and $\{\theta_3,\theta_2\}$.